drupalprojects/webform/modules/webform_bootstrap/README.md

 ### About this Module

-The Webform Boostrap module help integrate Webform with the Bootstrap base theme.
+The Webform Bootstrap module help integrate Webform with the Bootstrap base theme.

 ### Code Snippets